-Recently we read the evidence from the 1990s that revealed the power of imagination in sport.
+Recently I've read the evidence from the 1990s that revealed the power of imagination in sport.

 Researchers explored 3 subject groups; 1 performed finger exercises, group 2 performed no finger exercises, and group 3 simply imagined the finger exercises performed by group 1.